-I was hiking with Chester and Gretel having a great day when, out of nowhere, an off-leash dog came running down the trail toward us.
+I was hiking with my two Dachshunds and having a great day when, out of nowhere, an off-leash dog came running down the trail toward us.

 The woman looked at me and said, in a bit of a disgusted tone, “You should leave your aggressive dogs at home.”

-How can you tell the difference between a reactive and an aggressive dog?
+So I wondered how can you tell the difference between a reactive and an aggressive dog?
 I’m no expert so I turned to my friend for help.

 Thanks to my friend from Tenacious Little Terrier, who has been working with her reactive dog for a long time, for this guest post: